 By the time the HP-48 was introduced, the Internet was well established in universities and high tech companies.
-The combination of sophisticated programing in a small and relatively inexpensive package plus the a serial port for easy program up/downloading led to a huge HP-48 Internet culture.
-First an HP-48 newsgroup (comp.sys.hp48) appeared and later many world wide web sites devoted to the calculator appeared.
+The combination of sophisticated programing in a small and relatively inexpensive package plus a serial port for easy program up/downloading led to a huge HP-48 Internet culture.
+First, an HP-48 newsgroup (comp.sys.hp48) appeared and later many world wide web sites devoted to the calculator appeared.
 The available programs were (and are) very diverse, covering all the areas one would expect and also including such unusual calculator programs as:

 The HP-48SX was introduced first.
 The HP-48S was introduced the next year as a lower cost version.
 It had all of the HP-48SX features except for the expansion ports.
 Both versions used a Saturn architecture processor.